 Promote interoperability in cross-border infrastructure and services;

-Promote deployment of and synergies with research infrastructure, including e-infrastructures, across Europe.
+Promote deployment of and synergies with research infrastructure, including e-infrastructures, across the Union.
 This shall focus on the market development of facilities, resources and services that are used by communities to foster innovation;

-Address efficient functioning of the internal market by promoting market-based funding under various regulatory regimes;
+Address efficient functioning of the internal market by promoting market-based investment under various regulatory regimes;

 Achieve critical mass as well as groups and aggregate projects in order to attract private investors.

-The actions described below may be complemented by accompanying measures which aim to help public authorities and project promoters develop skills for configuring investment strategies, blending financing, planning and grouping projects.
+The actions described in sections 4.1.1.1 to 4.1.1.8 may be complemented by accompanying measures which aim to help public authorities and project promoters develop capacity for defining investment strategies, blending financing, planning and grouping projects.

 Development of the energy sector

 Support to the generation, supply or use of clean and sustainable renewable energy shall focus on projects with high perceived risk and capital intensity enabling the further integration of renewables in all sectors (power generation, heating and cooling, transport) as well as other zero and low-emission energy sources and solutions.
-It may indicatively include renewables projects of cross-border or offshore nature, projects targeting the decarbonisation of buildings, the use of renewables in industrial processes, renewables-based hydrogen or other gas production and supply (at commercial scale), advanced bio-fuels, biomass and alternative fuels projects and on-site storage.
+It may indicatively include renewables projects of cross-border or offshore nature (see also section 4.1.1.8), projects targeting the decarbonisation of buildings, the use of renewables in industrial processes, renewables-based hydrogen or other low-carbon gas production and supply (at commercial scale), advanced bio-fuels, biomass and alternative fuels projects and on-site storage.
 Locally led renewables projects, such as those by energy communities, often integrated with energy efficiency improvements, shall also be supported.
-Support to the energy sector may contribute where appropriate, to the objectives of Directive (EU) 2018/2001 on the promotion of the use of energy from renewable sources (‘RED II’) and Regulation (EU) 2018/1999 on the Governance of the Energy Union and Climate Action (‘Governance Regulation’, as well as promote energy efficiency in investment decisions, including through the Union renewable energy financing mechanism.
+Support to the energy sector may contribute where appropriate, to the objectives of Directive (EU) 2018/2001 on the promotion of the use of energy from renewable sources (‘RED II’) and Regulation (EU) 2018/1999 on the Governance of the Energy Union and Climate Action (‘Governance Regulation’), as well as promote energy efficiency in investment decisions, including through the Union renewable energy financing mechanism.

-Support under energy efficiency and energy savings shall include projects in line with the commitments taken under the Agenda 2030 and the Paris Agreement and in line with the objectives set by Directive 2012/27/EU that reduce energy demand through energy saving measures and demand-side management, applying circular economy principles, projects reducing energy consumption that prevent emissions of greenhouse gases and other pollutants.
-It shall include refurbishment of existing buildings that result in an increase of their energy performance and construction of highly energy efficient buildings (exceeding nearly zero-energy buildings standards), including the modernisation of buildings thanks to smart ready technologies (in line with Directive 2010/31/EU) and their integration into a connected energy, storage, digital and transport system including through the deployment of infrastructure for e-mobility.
+Support under energy efficiency and energy savings shall include projects in line with the commitments taken under the Agenda 2030 and the Paris Agreement and in line with the objectives set by Directive 2012/27/EU that reduce energy demand through energy saving measures and demand-side management, applying circular economy principles, supporting district heating and energy generation in co-generation projects reducing energy consumption that prevent emissions of greenhouse gases and other pollutants.
+It shall include energy efficiency renovations of existing buildings that target or achieve an increase of their energy performance as determined through one or more of the criteria laid down in Article 10(6) of Directive 2010/30/EU on the Energy Performance of Buildings – e.g. through the improvement achieved due to such renovation by comparing energy performance certificates issued before and after renovation, and construction of highly energy efficient new buildings only when exceeding national nearly zero-energy buildings standards (given the legal deadline for all new buildings in the EU to be nearly zero-energy buildings after 31 December 2020), including the modernisation of buildings thanks to smart ready technologies and their integration into a connected energy, storage, digital and transport system including through the deployment of infrastructure for e-mobility in line with Directive 2010/31/EU on the Energy Performance of Buildings.
 It shall also target a reduction of energy intensity of enterprises through improved efficiency of processes or production of products with lower carbon footprint as well as the development of innovative zero and low emission heat supply systems and combined production of electricity and heat.